-The school cadet unit is currently commanded by Lt.
-J Wilson (also Headmaster) who is ably assisted by Sgt.
-Lionel Bush (also a learning support assistant)
+The school cadet unit is currently commanded by AUO Lionel Bush (also Head of Year 7).

-We parade every Wednesday at 5pm to 7pm.
-The cadets is usually open to students in the spring term of Year 9 and Lt.
-Wilson will inform boys of when recruitment begins.
+We parade every Wednesday at 4.30pm to 6.30pm.
+The cadets is usually open to students in the Michelmas term of Year 8 and AUO Bush will inform boys of when recruitment begins.

 After joining the cadets, boys will be issued with a uniform free of charge.
 The uniform remains the property of the army and must be handed back when the cadet leaves.
 Cadets are expected to look after their uniform and arrive smartly presented in uniform on Wednesday parades.
-They are required to purchase their own boots at a cost of around £20.
+They are required to purchase their own boots.

 We must emphasise that cadets are placed under no pressure to join the armed forces nor can a cadet ever be forced to fight in the armed services in any way.

 All cadets follow a curriculum of including the following proficiency subjects:

 Cadets normally go on at least 4 weekend camps per year including Christmas, Easter, first aid and fieldcraft.
 The main event of the year is a two-week annual camp during the summer holiday.
 There are also sporting events such as football, athletics and cross-country and ceremonial events such as Remembrance Sunday.

 Cadets are expected to attend all parade nights and weekend activities.
 In order to gain the maximum benefit from being a cadet, a degree of commitment is required.
 This should be borne in mind if you are also a member of other clubs or sporting activities.